FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Introduction

-Our work focuses on in-processing learning for equalized odds fairness \citep{hardt2016equality}, a group fairness concept.
-Equalized odds requires that predictions are independent of sensitive attributes conditional on the true outcome, unlike demographic parity \citep{zemel2013learning}, which demands unconditional independence.
-The conditional nature of equalized odds makes it particularly challenging when dealing with complex sensitive attributes.
-While several studies have successfully addressed demographic parity under multiple sensitive attributes \citep{pmlr-v80-kearns18a, pmlr-v97-creager19a}, existing work on equalized odds primarily considers one-dimensional sensitive attributes, with no prior work designed to handle multidimensional continuous or mixed-type sensitive attributes.
-For example, \citet{mary2019fairness} introduces a penalty term using the \textit{Hirschfeld-Gebelein-Rényi Maximum Correlation Coefficient} to accommodate for a continuous sensitive attribute in both regression and classification setting.
-Another line of in-processing algorithms for equalized odds uses adversarial training for single sensitive attribute \citep{zhang2018mitigating, louppe2017learning, romano2020achieving}.
-Our proposed FairICP is the first in-processing framework to encourage equalized odds with complex, multidimensional sensitive attributes. \paragraph{Selected review on metrics evaluating equalized odds violation} -.1in Reliable evaluation of equalized odds violations is crucial for comparing equalized odds learning methods and assessing model performance in real-world applications.
-While numerous methods have been proposed to test for parametric or non-parametric conditional independence, measuring the degree of conditional dependence for multidimensional variables remains challenging.
+\paragraph{Selected Review on Metrics Evaluating Equalized Odds Violation} -.1in Reliable evaluation of equalized odds violations is crucial for comparing equalized odds learning methods and assessing model performance in real-world applications.
+While numerous methods have been proposed to test for parametric or non-parametric conditional independence, measuring the degree of conditional dependence for multi-dimensional variables remains challenging.
 We note recent progress in two directions.
 One direction is the resampling-based approaches \citep{sen2017model,berrett2020conditional,tansey2022holdout}.
 These methods allow flexible and adaptive construction of test statistics for comparisons.
 However, their accuracy heavily depends on generating accurate samples from the conditional distribution of $A|Y$, which can be difficult to verify in real-world applications with unknown $A|Y$.
-Efforts have also been made towards direct conditional dependence measures for multidimensional variables.
+Efforts have also been made towards direct conditional dependence measures for multi-dimensional variables.
 Notably, \citet{Mona2021} proposed CODEC, a non-parametric, tuning-free conditional dependence measure.
 This was later generalized into the Kernel Partial Correlation (KPC) \citep{huang2022kpc}: \begin{definition} \textit{Kernel Partial Correlation} (KPC) coefficient $\rho^2 \equiv \rho^2(U, V \mid W)$ is defined as: